 - Always make sure your cactus has a container that’s more spacious than what it requires.
 This way, it has more than enough room to grow.
 You’ll also have to move the cactus less often, which reduces stress.
 That keeps the growing process going slowly yet surely.

 - Use a well draining potting mix.
 A mix of potting soil, coarse sand and perlite is ideal.
 This will reduce the risk of overwatering, which can significantly damage the plant and slow growth.
 As you remember, too much moisture is a cactus root killer.
+Read my article about choosing the perfect soil for your cacti.

 - Sunny environments are ideal for cactus growth.
 Find the brightest area and put your cactus there.
 Every week, turn the cactus so the whole plant gets sunlight.